Real spectrum compactification of Hitchin components, Weyl chamber valued lengths, and dual spaces: Positivity

 \begin{lem}[{\cite[Definition 5.2, Theorem 5.2, Theorem 5.3, Lemma 5.5, Lemma 5.9]{FockGoncharov_ModuliSpacesLocalSystemsHigherTeichmuellerTheory}}] Let $k$ be either $0$, $1$ or $2$.
 A $(3+k)$-tuple $(F_1,\ldots,F_{3+k})$ of flags in $\F^n$ is positive if and only if there exists a basis $\mathcal{B}=(e_1,\ldots,e_n)$ of $\F^n$ such that $e_a \in F_1^{(a)} \cap F_3^{(n-a+1)}$ for all $a=1,\ldots,n$, and there exist $u \in\mathcal{U}^\lltriangle_{>0}(\mathcal{B})$ and $v_1,\ldots, v_{k} \in \mathcal{U}^\urtriangle_{>0}(\mathcal{B})$ such that

 \end{lem}

 We say that $F_1$ is the \emph{ascending flag} and $F_3$ is the \emph{descending flag} of $\mathcal{B}$.
-The following proposition shows that the double ratios mimic the behaviour of the cross-ratios for $n=2$ in higher dimensional flag varieties.
+The following proposition shows that the double ratios mimic the monotonicity behavior of the cross-ratios for $n=2$ in higher dimensional flag varieties.

 \begin{propo} Let $(F_1,F_2,F_3,F_4,F_5)$ be a positive 5-tuple of flags in $\F^n$.
 Then for all $a=1,\ldots, n-1$ we have the following inequality between the $a$-th double ratios

 \end{propo}

 A direct corollary is the monotonicity of the double ratios on the image of a positive map.